-Netanyahu says not seeking to occupy Gaza but Strip must be ‘deradicalised’
+Netanyahu says not seeking to ‘occupy’ Gaza but ‘demilitarise’ it

 Photos: This Israel war has no mercy, Gaza rescue workers say

-Gaza’s Christian community faces ‘threat of extinction’ amid Israel war
+Gaza’s Christians fear ‘threat of extinction’ amid Israel war

 ‘Like breathing poison’: Children in India’s Delhi hit hard by smog

 “We don’t seek to govern Gaza, we don’t seek to occupy it.
-But we seek to give it and us a better future… and that requires defeating Hamas,” he said.
+But we seek to give it and us a better future … and that requires defeating Hamas,” he said.
 “I’ve set goals, I didn’t set a timetable because it can take more time.”

+Gaza, however, is already viewed as an occupied territory because Israel has full control of its borders, airspace and territorial waters despite having formally withdrawn its forces and settlers from the enclave in 2005.
+In 2007, Israel began enforcing a suffocating blockade on the territory which it had captured along with other Palestinian territories – occupied East Jerusalem and the West Bank – in the 1967 War.

+While Israel has argued that the 2005 withdrawal marked the end of the occupation, experts in international law such as former UN special rapporteur Michael Lynk maintain that it never ended as the Israeli military continues to exercise “effective control” over the territory.

-Netanyahu said that a “credible force” would be needed to enter Gaza as necessary to “kill the killers” and “prevent the re-emergence of a Hamas-like entity.”
+In his interview, Netanyahu said that a “credible force” would be needed to enter Gaza as necessary to “kill the killers” and “prevent the re-emergence of a Hamas-like entity”.

 Netanyahu’s comments come days after he said Israel would take responsibility for Gaza’s security for an “indefinite period” after the end of its war with Hamas, prompting pushback from the United States.